tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 At work, we have started leveraging longer-form, asynchronous communication in the form of [SBARs](https://en.wikipedia.org/wiki/SBAR).
 We are using the Situation, Background, Assessment, Recommendation format as the output of some of our more exploratory tickets on a new project.
 Since reviewers have more time to read and think about the recommendation, we have seen feedback that changed the recommendation and saved us from going down a potentially wrong path.

 Another benefit we have found is having an "artifact" that documents the discussion and decision.
-We can revisit the decision making process to understand why we chose to go a certain way.
+We can revisit the decision-making process to understand why we chose to go a certain way.
 I am optimistic this will be like [`git praise`](https://github.com/ansman/git-praise), but for larger decisions.

 ## Wanting to get better

 After hearing the suggestions and seeing some initial benefit of preferring written communication, I want to make it my default form of communication.
 Even when we are back in a more traditional office setting, I plan to maintain a bias towards asynchronous, written communication.

-Now that I am bought in to the idea of leveraging longer-form, asynchronous, written communication, I want to work to get better at it.
+Now that I am bought into the idea of leveraging longer-form, asynchronous, written communication, I want to work to get better at it.
 For me better means:

 * Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts into words on a page more quickly.
 * Clearer - with synchronous communication, if you don't make sense at first, the person can immediately ask you to clarify.
 You lose out on this quick iteration with asynchronous communication.
 Ideally, taking the upfront time to flesh out the writing can help avoid these issues.